 In a safe area, inspect the firearm and ammunition for defects before going on duty.
 When on duty, the firearm must remain properly holstered at all times.
 Do not neutralize the safety features of the holster.
 Do not remove the firearm to show, compare, or demonstrate the weapon or to threaten with it.

-Note: PC 26030 (a)(10) allows a guard with a firearm permit and in uniform to carry a loaded firearm while in direct route to and from their residence and place of employment or to employer-required range training.
+Note: PC 26030 (a)(10) allows a guard with a BSIS firearms permit and in uniform to carry an exposed loaded firearm while in direct route to and from their residence and place of employment or to employer-required range training.
+Any clothing worn (e.g. jacket, sweatshirt, etc.) that covers the firearm could be considered by law enforcement as the weapon being concealed.